Bath is home to a whole host of places to eat, whatever your taste or budget. Head to the city on a foodie break and enjoy a feast in and around Bath.

 There are many unique and renowned restaurants housed within stunning Bath hotels, providing the perfect accommodation option for a foodie break in Bath.

 For five-star accommodation and dining, head to Lucknam Park Hotel and Spa with its Michelin starred Restaurant Hywel Jones, or choose The Gainsborough Bath Spa and experience the three AA Rosette-awarded restaurant, headed by Dan Moon.

-The Olive Tree at The Queensberry Hotel, also three AA Rosette-awarded, serves delicious fare in a relaxed atmosphere, while THE PIG near Bath offers cosy accommodation alongside a greenhouse restaurant, serving plates based on the finest ingredients foraged daily by the kitchen gardener.
+The Olive Tree at The Queensberry Hotel, Bath's only Michelin-starred restaurant, serves delicious fare in a relaxed atmosphere, while THE PIG near Bath offers cosy accommodation alongside a greenhouse restaurant, serving plates based on the finest ingredients foraged daily by the kitchen gardener.

 The best way to start your delicious break in Bath is with a foodie tour, taking you on an informative and tasty trip around this beautiful city.
 Savouring Bath offers a range of walking tours from local delicacies to guilty pleasures, while Bath Edible Adventures offer equally indulgent tours of Bath, featuring British and West Country delights and the popular Dinner with Mr. Darcy, Georgian-inspired food tour.

 Cheese lovers can take a Bath Soft Cheese Tour at the local dairy farm and learn how to make a range of cheeses while also satisfying those cheesy cravings!